 SDK Assemblies Only

-In Xamarin Studio, the linking option is set through the project properties in the Xamarin.Android Build section, as shown in the following screenshot:
+In Xamarin Studio, you set linker options through the Linker tab of project properties in the Xamarin.Android Build section, as shown in the following screenshot:

 The options for controlling the linker are as follows:

-- Link SDK Assemblies – This will only link the assemblies that are required by Xamarin.Android.
+- Link SDK assemblies only – This will only link the assemblies that are required by Xamarin.Android.
 Other assemblies will not be linked.

 Linking can have some unintended side effects, so it is important that an application be tested in Release mode.
 The testing must also occur on a physical device.